-The same 1937 work by Parsons also provides the first quotation for historical relativism, the view that there is no objective standard of historical truth because the interpretation of data will be affected by subjective factors characteristic of the historian or the period in which he or she lives; more widely, this is the view that our opinions overall are defined by our historical situation.
-Cultural relativism is then the more or less thoroughgoing derivation from this way of thinking.
-The OED’s initial quotation is from the anthropologist F. M. Keesing in 1958: “The scientific habit of looking at each people’s standards and values objectively, seeing them as ‘relative’ to the particular view of life fostered within the culture concerned has led some thinker to a philosophic position often called ‘cultural relativism’’’.
-It is anthropology’s study of different cultures and the post-war expansion of the human sciences that has largely contributed to the contemporary hold of relativism, nourishing ideas that cultures should be treated equally and that transcultural judgements are not to be made, or, if made, are no more than an imposition of external values, usually viewed as those of a Western cultural hegemony.
+The same 1937 work by Parsons also includes a discussion of historical relativism (a collocation first recorded in 1893), “the theory that there can be no objective standard of historical truth, as the interpretation of data will be affected by subjective factors characteristic either of the historian or of the period in which the historian lives”; more widely, this is the view that our opinions overall are defined by our historical situation.
+Cultural relativism (1924) is then the more or less thoroughgoing derivation from this way of thinking.
+A clear example in OED is from the anthropologist F. M. Keesing in 1958: “The scientific habit of looking at each people’s standards and values objectively, seeing them as ‘relative’ to the particular view of life fostered within the culture concerned, has led some thinkers to a philosophic position often called ‘cultural relativism.’ ” Anthropology’s study of different cultures and the postwar expansion of the human sciences has largely contributed to the contemporary hold of relativism, nourishing ideas that cultures should be treated equally and that transcultural judgments are not to be made, or, if made, are no more than an imposition of external values, usually viewed as those of a Western cultural hegemony.